Buile Hill Park: Wartime

 During both world wars, Buile Hill was used as a military base.
 In the First World War it became the site of an anti-Zeppelin gun base, while in the Second World War it became home to a barrage balloon attachment.
 Resultantly, in 1940 the German Luftwaffe dropped a bomb on Buile Hill.

 After the end of the war, and an amount of refurbishment, the park reopened to the public in 1948.

 Post-war era to present day

 In 1963, a garden for the blind opened, and in 1972 Pets Corner.

 In 1975, the Lancashire Museum of Mining opened in Buile Hill Mansion.

 The museum closed in 2000, after which the house was proposed to be renovated as a conference centre.
-However, it has remained empty since 2000.
+However, it remained empty from 2000 to 2026.
 Planning permission was granted to John Wilkinson to turn it into a country hotel in 2008, which received negative feedback from locals and heritage groups.
 However, the £700,000 purchase fee was never paid to the council, and the permission expired in 2014.
 Since then several companies have proposed to turn it into a hotel.

 A two-storey derelict outbuilding at the park caught fire in October 2016.